 ³ The same observation is found in subsequent textbooks (e.g., Emerald 101, Luxemburgher 22).
 Only recently has there been some questioning of the traditional paradigm.
 See Islander 44 for some probing questions.

-It’s up to you (or your instructor) whether you use footnotes or endnotes.
-If you choose the latter, place them on a separate page, after the text and before the Works Cited.
+It is up to you (or your instructor) whether you use footnotes or endnotes.
+If you choose the latter, place them after the text and before the Works Cited.
 Adding a title such as “Notes” would be a nice touch.